anilvar/LiftStruct/README.md

-# pyCADOPT
+#
-A multifidelity framework for aircraft design using SUAVE, GeoMach and TACS
+A multifidelity glue framework to connect structural tools like Nastran to SUAVE for multi-fidelity conceptual aircraft design.